 WHEN does the public intake registry operate?

-Scheduled intake sessions will take place on:
+The next public intake session will take place on:

-June 19, 2026 (Juneteenth)
+June 19, 2026

 WHERE is the registry located?

-Public intake sessions will be conducted at:
+The Juneteenth public intake session will be conducted at:

 McColl Center